 - Both apps simultaneously sync the notes to the cloud so you can access them on any device.
 Tie.

 - You can add rich format text in OneNote.
 OneNote: 6.

 - You can add labels to your notes in Google Keep.
 Google Keep: 5.

-The desktop battle went to OneNote, and in the Android battle, the results are Google Keep: 5 and OneNote: 6.
+The desktop battle went to OneNote, and the mobile fight as well.
+The results are Google Keep: 5 and OneNote: 6.
 Google Keep is useful for collaborating, and it comes with necessary tools which may or may not be enough.
 For now, OneNote would be the better choice if you are an everyday note keeper.
-You can install OneNote and Google Keep from Play Store.
-Anyway, thanks for checking out Google Keep vs OneNote.
-What do you think of both?
-Which one do you use?
-Please comment on your thoughts so we can discuss more and also if I have missed anything, please let me know so I can improve this post.